What is Rh Disease

 For example, you may have blood type "A" with an Rh factor of

 "positive" (A+).
 This blood typing stays with you for life.

-For full details on blood types, please see the article on Blood Typing.
+For full details on blood types, please seek information on Blood

 Note: Rh Disease can only occur in women that have Rh Negative blood.